Structure and enumeration of (3+1)-free posets: Asymptotics

 \begin{proposition} If $\bu(n)$ is the number of bicoloured graphs with $n$ unlabelled vertices and $\bl(n)$ is the number of bicoloured graphs with $n$ labelled vertices then

 \end{proposition}

-Lewis and Zhang~\cite[Theorem~9.2]{LZ} also gave the asymptotics for the number of (weakly) graded $(3+1)$-free posets with $n$ labelled vertices\footnote{Recall that a poset $P$ is {\em weakly graded} if there exists a rank function $\rho: P \to \{0,1,2,\ldots\}$ such that if $a<b$ is a covering relation then $\rho(b)-\rho(a)=1$ and the minimal vertices of connected components of $P$ have rank $0$.
-A poset is {\em strongly graded} if it is weakly graded, minimal vertices have the same rank, and maximal vertices have the same rank (i.e., all maximal chains in the poset have the same number of vertices).}.
-Using \autoref{prop:labVSunlab} and their method of proof one gets the asymptotics for the number of (weakly) graded $(3+1)$-free posets with $n$ unlabelled vertices.
+Lewis and Zhang~\cite[Theorem~9.2]{LZ} also gave the asymptotics for the number of (weakly) graded \tpo-free posets with $n$ labelled vertices\footnote{Recall that a poset $P$ is {\em weakly graded} if there exists a rank function $\rho: P \to \{0,1,2,\ldots\}$ such that if $a<b$ is a covering relation then $\rho(b)-\rho(a)=1$.
+A poset is {\em strongly graded} if it is weakly graded, minimal vertices have the same rank, and maximal vertices have the same rank (\textit{i.e.}, all maximal chains in the poset have the same number of vertices).}.
+Using \autoref{prop:labVSunlab} and their method of proof one gets the asymptotics for the number of (weakly) graded \tpo-free posets with $n$ unlabelled vertices.